 - Be unbiased relative to market.
 For example:

 - The same smoothing period should be used for both gains and losses, and

-- Provide for smoothing to occur over fixed periods (the use of rolling periods normally should be avoided), ideally of five years or less, but never longer than ten years.
+- Provide for smoothing to occur over fixed periods (the use of rolling periods normally should be avoided ), typically around five years, but not longer than ten years, and

-- Are selected so as to balance the twin goals of demographic matching (equitable allocation of cost among generations) and volatility management (funding at a level percentage of payroll) and
+- Are selected so as to balance the goals of demographic matching (equitable allocation of cost among generations) and volatility management (funding at a level percentage of payroll), and

-- Use a layered approach for the various components to be amortized (that is, an approach that separately tracks the different components to be amortized); and emerge as a level percentage of member compensation or as a level dollar amount.
+- Use a layered approach for the various components to be amortized (that is, an approach that separately tracks and amortizes the different unfunded liability components as they are introduced to the plan), where costs consistently emerge as a level percentage of member compensation or as a level dollar amount.

-- Special attention needs to be given to the mix of investments (given the shorter time horizon); and
+- Special attention needs to be given to the mix of investments;

 - In comparison to open plans: